Splitting (psychology): History

 If a person fails to accomplish this developmental task satisfactorily, borderline pathology can emerge.
-In the borderline personality organization, Kernberg found 'dissociated ego states that result from the use of "splitting" defences'.
+In the borderline personality organization, Kernberg found "dissociated ego states that result from the use of 'splitting' defences".
 His therapeutic work then aimed at "the analysis of the repeated and oscillating projections of unwanted self and object representations onto the therapist" so as to produce "something more durable, complex and encompassing than the initial, split-off and polarized state of affairs".

 Horizontal and vertical

 Heinz Kohut has emphasized in his self psychology the distinction between horizontal and vertical forms of splitting.
 Traditional psychoanalysis saw repression as forming a horizontal barrier between different levels of the mind – so that for example an unpleasant truth might be accepted superficially but denied in a deeper part of the psyche.
-Kohut contrasted with this vertical fractures of the mind into two parts with incompatible attitudes separated by mutual disavowal.
+Kohut contrasted this with vertical fractures of the mind into two parts with incompatible attitudes separated by mutual disavowal.